Updated on April 11th, 2022

 In some cases, certain types of financial aid are transferrable, allowing your student to move those awards to their next school.
 However, this process is never automatic.
 Instead, your student has to coordinate with their new college to shift any financial aid over, suggesting that’s an option.

 There are instances where financial aid might not transfer to the new school.
-Any funding that’s related to the cost of attendance may not transition straight across, for example.
-Similarly, institutional awards won’t move to another school.
+Any funding related to the cost of attendance may not transition straight across, for example.
+Similarly, institutional awards for academic excellence won’t move to another school.

 Whether a school is eligible to access a specific kind of financial aid can also be a factor.
 For instance, not all colleges have access to federal financial aid programs.
-If your student moves from a school that’s eligible to one that isn’t, they won’t be able to apply federal financial aid to the new program.
+If your student moves from an eligible school to one that isn’t, they won’t be able to apply federal financial aid to the new program.

 If your student needs to figure out how to transfer financial aid to another school, their best bet is to speak with their new college’s financial aid department.
 It will be able to provide guidance, ensuring your student knows what will and won’t transition and what steps they’ll need to take during the process.

 However, if your student is only dealing with federal financial aid, they can begin the process on their own.
-They’ll need to update their FAFSA to include the new school as a starting point.
+They must update their FAFSA to include the new school as a starting point.
 After that, the college they want to attend will put together a financial aid package, allowing your student to review what they’re able to offer.
 Then, they can determine whether they’ll have out-of-pocket costs that need addressing.

 New Financial Aid for Transfer Students

-If you’re trying to find an answer to the question, “Do transfer students get financial aid if they don’t have any awards currently?” the answer is can be “yes.”
-There’s nothing about being a transfer student that inherently disqualifies them from financial aid.
-As long as the student is eligible to receive it and the school can accept it, transfer students can access a variety of programs.
+If you’re trying to find an answer to the question, “Do transfer students get financial aid if they don’t have any awards currently?” the answer can be “yes.”
+Nothing about being a transfer student inherently disqualifies them from financial aid.
+As long as the student in financial need is eligible to receive it and the school can accept it, transfer students can access a variety of programs.

-For transfer students who don’t have any existing financial aid, their first step is to complete their FAFSA.
+For transfer students without existing financial aid, their first step is to complete their FAFSA.
 That will not only determine their eligibility for a range of federal programs, but it may also help them qualify for specific institutional awards.
-Many colleges use student FAFSAs to assess their eligibility for need-based programs run by the institution, creating more opportunities for financial help.
+Many colleges use student FAFSAs to assess their eligibility for need-based programs run by the institution, creating more opportunities for financial help for students transferring in.

-Additionally, transfer students with or without previous financial aid packages may qualify for new awards at the new school.
-For example, there may be merit-based grants available at some institutions.
+Additionally, transfer students with or without previous financial aid or merit scholarship packages may qualify for new awards at the new school.
+For example, there are many scholarships that may be merit-based grants available at some institutions.
 Certain colleges even have financial awards designed to attract transfer students specifically.

 Precisely how transfer students access these awards depends on the type.
-After their new school receives their FAFSA, your student will receive a financial aid package overview covering what they’re eligible to receive.
-However, while they might be part of the initial packages, it’s also possible that they may have to apply for specific institutional grants directly.
+After their new school receives their FAFSA, your student will receive a financial aid package overview covering what other scholarship awards they’re eligible to receive.
+However, while they might be part of the initial packages, it’s also possible that they may have to apply for specific merit scholarships or institutional grants directly.

 If your student has any questions, contacting the financial aid office at their new college is the best option.
 That way, they can speak with someone about their package and other opportunities that may be available.